-Beyond Harford & Cecil Counties – HHS Abroad
+Beyond Harford & Cecil Counties – Habitat Susquehanna Abroad

-Habitat for Humanity Susquehanna is committed to being a part of the solution to poverty housing both locally and globally.
+Habitat for Humanity Susquehanna is committed to being a part of the solution to housing affordability both locally and globally.

 Habitat for Humanity Susquehanna was quick to respond in the wake of Hurricane Katrina.
 We sent three teams of volunteers on week-long builds to the Gulf Region.

 Staff members also worked on two recovery trips to Alabama and Mississippi.

 Beyond the United States:

 Habitat Susquehanna not only serves the local community, but the nation and the world through regular tithing and Global Village trips.

 With our past Global Village trips to El Salvador, Mexico, Honduras, Kenya, and Malawi, we have made an impact to housing affordability on the global scale.

 In September 2018, we received a certificate from Habitat for Humanity International congratulating us for the “significant increase in tithe.”

 With a lifetime tithe of more than $800,000, Habitat Susquehanna has helped more than 190 families in Haiti, Kenya, El Salvador and Malawi (see descriptions below).